 This is pretty normal too.
 Here are a few steps I’d take:

-Be upfront with them in the beginning “Mom, this is something that I want us to do together, and we will be sure to keep you updated and you can come as soon as I’m all put back together”
+Be upfront with them in the beginning “Mom, this is something that I want us to do together, we will be sure to keep you updated, and you can come as soon as I’m all put back together”

 I would NOT recommend having them come and wait in the waiting room — that often impedes on your space as they “poke their head in” to find out what’s going on.